Azure/azure-sdk-for-net/sdk/confidentialledger/Azure.Security.ConfidentialLedger/README.md

 ### Ledger entries

-Every write to Confidential Ledger generates an immutable ledger entry in the service.
+Every write to a confidential ledger generates an immutable ledger entry in the service.
 Writes are uniquely identified by transaction ids that increment with each write.

 ```C# Snippet:AppendToLedger
 PostLedgerEntryOperation postOperation = ledgerClient.PostLedgerEntry(